punit-agarwal/XinFin-Dev-Portal/docs/Concepts/DPOS.md

 #### Why DPoS?

-1.  **Scalability**Blocks can be propagated through the network much more efficiently.
-And blocks can be produced more consistently and reliably in a much shorter time frame, moreover, finality can be reached as soon as ⅔ of the block producer has confirmed a transaction.
+1.  **Scalability** Blocks can be propagated through the network much more efficiently.
+And blocks can be produced more consistently and reliably in a much shorter time frame.
+Moreover, finality can be reached as soon as ⅔ of the block producer has confirmed a transaction.
-1.  **Network Infrastructure**In DPoS users have control over who will provide the infrastructure unlike PoW and PoS, where users have no choice on validators.
-In DPoS validators can be thought of as employees of users(nominators) and can be fired for not performing their duties.
+1.  **Network Infrastructure** In DPoS users have control over who will provide the infrastructure unlike PoW and PoS, where users have no choice on validators.
+In DPoS, validators can be thought of as employees of users(nominators) and can be fired for not performing their duties.
-1.  **On-Chain Governance**DPoS is a liquid form of democracy where voting power can be allocated to other participants and votes can be changed at any time.
+1.  **On-Chain Governance** DPoS is a liquid form of democracy where voting power can be allocated to other participants and votes can be changed at any time.
 While block producers are the primary use case, but token holder voting can be conducted on different things like monetary policy, development funding and many more.
-1.  **Self-Funding Through Inflation**In DPoS, unlike PoS or PoW where miners get rewards for validating a block, inflation is used to pay block producers as well as to fund the development of platform itself.
+1.  **Self-Funding Through Inflation** In DPoS, unlike PoS or PoW where miners get rewards for validating a block, inflation is used to pay block producers as well as to fund the development of platform itself.